BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 We also made sure that each new piece was properly contextualized and introduced.
 With a good backgrounder on a song, I had noticed that the audience felt more engaged in listening to our new song.
 So, it will be useful to present your songs before singing them.

 6) Thank the Other Bands, the Staffs, and the Audience!

-I remember a time in one of our gigs wherein one of the bands who played with us made fun of another band’s performance.
+I remember a time in one of our gigs wherein one of the bands who pleasure playing with us made fun of another band’s performance.
 I think such a very brazen act should never have any place in any show, and the least thing you can do for other bands is to support and respect them.

 You can also use the time to thank the staff and the fans.
 Moreover, you can again thank the people who contributed to the success of the event.
-Thank the sound technicians for their great works.
+Thank the sound guy, technicians for their great works.
 Thank the staff likewise for the venue and the great welcome.

 Additionally, thank the audience for gracing the occasion.
 Gratitude always engenders a positive response from those who were accorded such appreciation.